Diabetes Translational Core

 The objective of the Diabetes Translational Research Core (DTRC) is to establish a core research staff with specialized expertise in the performance of complex clinical studies in diabetes and metabolism, and to provide training and education for the development of next generation of clinical researchers in diabetes.

-Through its new Clinical and Translational Science Awards (CTSA), the NIH has undertaken a bold new program to redesign the clinical and translational research infrastructure to accelerate the translation of new scientific findings into health gains for the nation.
-The goals of the CTSA are well aligned with the mission of the DERC to improve the health of Americans with diabetes by translating basic discoveries into new strategies for the prevention, treatment and cure of diabetes.
+Through its Clinical and Translational Science Awards (CTSA), the NIH has undertaken a bold program to redesign the clinical and translational research infrastructure to accelerate the translation of new scientific findings into health gains for the nation.
+The goals of the CTSA are well aligned with the mission of the DRC to improve the health of Americans with diabetes by translating basic discoveries into new strategies for the prevention, treatment and cure of diabetes.

 Specific Aim 1: To provide specialized clinical and translational research infrastructure (trained personnel, access to equipment, laboratory resources, research facilities) to help support complex metabolic studies.